JeffHeck/SchoolDataProject/pagesManual/TaxesReport/report_state_school_taxes_2021-2022.md

 - Bar chart showing each district's surplus or deficit
 - Bar charts showing each county's State School tax rates
 - Interactive chart showing the surplus or deficit for each school district
-- Table of data for all school districts
+- Table of data for all school districts (sortable)
 - Methodology

 ___